+The acrylic paint formula consists of acrylic resins, plasticizers, polymer emulsions, and paint pigments.
 Compared to the latex paint formula, acrylic paint contains extra chemicals, such as silicon oils.
-The presence of silicon oils improves the durability and strength of acrylic paint.
-So, acrylic paint is more durable than latex paint.
+The presence of silicon oils improves the durability and strength of the paint.

-Acrylic vs Latex Paint
+Latex vs Acrylic Paint

 All paints are made up of paint pigments which give the color.
 A binder that holds paint particles together.
 A solvent that makes the paint easier to apply.
 Some paints have additives that improve the finish.

 Related Read: Can You Mix Latex Paint and Acrylic Paint?